Key Signatures - Circle of Fourths and Fifths - ANSI Aon: Bluesky • facebook • twitter (X)

 What The Heck Can I Do With It?

 The Circle of Fourths/Fifths, is the order of the sharps (♯) and flats (♭) that are the 15 major and their relative minor keys that comprise the majority of songs and chord progressions that we encounter.
-Giving us a way to memorize the order the major scales and their derived modes.
-If there is a secret decoder ring, this is one of them.
+Giving us a way to memorize the order of the 18 major scales and their derived modes.
+If there is a secret decoder ring for remembering some of the principles of music — this is one of them.

 Here are a few ways to tackle memorizing this order of keys.